neu-se/CS4530-Spring-2024/tutorials/week4-react.md

 -   We use React's useEffect function to hook into the component life cycle.
 -   The function takes in an arrow function, which executes when the component is first rendered.
 -   The function takes in a second parameter, which determines when our arrow function is called.
 This parameter is an array of values that, when changed, will cause the arrow function to be invoked.
 In our case, we pass in an empty array, so our arrow function will never be called after the first render.
--   If we now try the running app and open the console, we'll see Counter first rendering only appears once.
+-   If we now try the running app and open the console, we'll see that the log within the useEffect only appears once.

 3. Let's remove the second parameter into useEffect now:

--   If no second parameter is provided, will cause the arrow function to be invoked first on mount and then on every re-render.
+-   If no second parameter is provided, it will cause the arrow function to be invoked first on mount and then on every re-render.

 ```tsx
 useEffect(() => {